Haivision/srt/docs/handshake.md

 `SRT_OPT_HAICRYPT` and `SRT_OPT_REXMITFLG` define special cases of interpretation of the contents in the SRT header for payload packets.

-The SRT header for payload packet consists of 4 32-bit fields:
- - Sequence number
- - Message Number and Flags
- - Timestamp
- - Target socket ID
+The SRT header contains an unusual field designated as `PH_MSGNO`, which contains first some extra flags that occupy the most significant bits in this field, and the rest is assigned to the Message Number.

-This second field, "Message Number and Flags", contains, beside the Message Number, also extra flags.
-Some of these flags were defined already in the UDT legacy (2 bits for "Packet Boundary" and 1 bit for "In order"), and SRT has added some more - by stealing some more bits from the "Message Number" subfield:
+Some of these extra flags were already in UDT, but SRT added some more by stealing more bits from the Message Number subfield:

 1. Encryption Key flags (2 bits).
 Controlled by `SRT_OPT_HAICRYPT`,
-this flag declares as to whether the payload is encrypted and with which key.
+this field contains a value that declares as to whether the payload is encrypted and with which key.

 2. Retransmission flag (1 bit).
 Controlled by `SRT_OPT_REXMITFLG`,
 this flag is clear when the payload was sent originally and set, when the payload was retransmitted.

-Note that, as of 1.2.0 version, both these fields are in use, and therefore both these flags must be always set.
+As of 1.2.0 version, both these fields are in use, and therefore both these flags must be always set.
 At least in theory there might still exist some SRT versions older than 1.2.0 where these flags are not used, and these extra bits are part of the "Message Number" subfield.

-In practice there are no versions around that do not include encryption bits, although there might be some old SRT versions still in use that do not include the Retransmission field, which was introduced in version 1.2.0.
+In practice there are no versions around that do not use encryption bits, although there might be some old SRT versions still in use that do not include the Retransmission field, which was introduced in version 1.2.0.
 In practice both these flags must be set in the version that has them defined.
-This is considered the default value for the future, as they might be potentially reused in future for something else, once all versions below 1.2.0 are decommissioned.
+They might be reused in future for something else, once all versions below 1.2.0 are decommissioned, but the default values for them is to be set.

 **Sender/Receiver Latency** (`SRT_HS_LATENCY` field)

 The latency specification is split into two 16-bit fields.
 The usage differs in HSv4 and HSv5.

 In HSv4 only the Lower part is used (the Higher part is always 0), and the meaning is:
  - On the Receiver party: Receiver latency
  - On the Sender party: Sender latency